photoprism/photoprism-docs/docs/getting-started/nas/synology.md

 # Running PhotoPrism on a Synology NAS

-!!! info ""
+!!! tldr ""
-    Should you experience problems with the installation, we recommend that you ask the Synology community for advice, as we cannot provide support for third-party software.
+    Should you experience problems with the installation, we recommend that you ask the Synology community for advice, as we cannot provide support for third-party software and services.

 Visit the [Synology Knowledge Base](https://kb.synology.com/en-us/DSM/tutorial/What_kind_of_CPU_does_my_NAS_have) to learn what [kind of CPU](../troubleshooting/performance.md#server-cpu) and how much memory your device has.